jeka-dev/working-examples/kubernetes/README.md

 docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-Also, Docker Desktop embeds a k8s cluster, so you can use it if you don't have one yet installed on your machine.
+Docker Desktop embeds a k8s cluster.
+You can enable it from the Docker Desktop *Settings* panel.

+This demo has been designed to run out-of-the-box with this cluster.
+You may need extra configuration for running with another one as Minikube.

 ## Build the Docker image